 A Brief History of AI

-Collecting and Assessing Diversity Data
+AI and DEI: Collecting and Assessing Diversity Data

 Certain metrics play a key role in driving the success of your workplace DEI initiatives.
-An advanced AI solution helps your team compile and organize various employee information so you can make the most inclusive HR decisions without guesswork.
+An advanced AI solution helps your team compile and organize various employee information.
+So, you can make the most inclusive HR decisions without guesswork.

 Advanced AI solutions like Shaip help companies achieve data diversity via a systematic approach that includes: